-Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity to prescribed burn treatment activities and all treatment types, including treatment maintenance.
-SPR AD-5 Maintain Site Cleanliness: If trash receptacles are used on-site, the project proponent will use fully covered trash receptacles with secure lids (wildlife proof) to contain all food, food scraps, food wrappers, beverages, and other worker generated miscellaneous trash.
+Standard Project Requirements Applicable to SCC-funded project components?
+(Y/N) Timing Implementing Entity Verifying/Monitoring Entity SPR AD-5 Maintain Site Cleanliness: If trash receptacles are used on-site, the project proponent will use fully covered trash receptacles with secure lids (wildlife proof) to contain all food, food scraps, food wrappers, beverages, and other worker generated miscellaneous trash.
 Remove all temporary non-biodegradable flagging, trash, debris, and barriers from the project site upon completion of project activities.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y Prior to, during, and following treatment Shasta Valley RCD Shasta Valley RCD SPR AD-6 Public Notifications for Treatment Projects.
+Initial Treatment: Y Treatment Maintenance: Y During treatment The Wildlands Conservancy State Coastal Conservancy SPR AD-6 Public Notifications for Treatment Projects.
 One to three days prior to the commencement of a treatment activity, the project proponent will post signs in a conspicuous location near the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or concerns.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
 Prescribed burning is subject to the additional notification requirements of SPR AD-4.
-Initial Treatment: Y Treatment Maintenance: Y One to three days prior to the treatment activities Shasta Valley RCD Shasta Valley RCD SPR AD-7 Provide Information on Proposed, Approved, and Completed Treatment Projects.
+Initial Treatment: Y Treatment Maintenance: Y One to three days prior to the prescribed burn activities The Wildlands Conservancy State Coastal Conservancy SPR AD-7 Provide Information on Proposed, Approved, and Completed Treatment Projects.
 For any vegetation treatment project using the CalVTP PEIR for CEQA compliance, the project proponent will provide the information listed below to the Board of Forestry and Fire Protection (Board) or CAL FIRE during the proposed, approved, and completed stages of the project.
 The Board or CAL FIRE will make this information available to the public via an online database or other mechanism.
-Information on proposed projects (PSA in progress): ▶ GIS data that include project location (as a point); ▶ project size (typically acres); ▶ treatment types and activities; and ▶ contact information for a representative of the project proponent.
-The project proponent will provide information on the proposed project to the Board or CAL FIRE as early as feasible in the planning phase.
+Information on proposed projects (PSA in progress): Initial Treatment: Y Treatment Maintenance: Y Prior to, during, and following treatment Information on the proposed project (PSA and Addendum in progress) was submitted to CAL FIRE on The Wildlands Conservancy State Coastal Conservancy GIS data that include project location (as a point), or project latitude/longitude; project size (typically acres); treatment types and activities; and contact information for a representative of the project proponent.
+The project proponent will provide information on the proposed project to the Board September 15, 2022. or CAL FIRE as early as feasible in the planning phase.
 The project proponent will provide this information to the Board or CAL FIRE with sufficient lead time to allow those agencies to make the information available to the public at least two weeks prior to project approval.
 The project proponent may also make information available to the public via other mechanisms (e.g., the proponent's own website).
-Information on approved projects (PSA complete): Initial Treatment: Y Treatment Maintenance: Y Prior to, during, and following treatment Information on the proposed project (PSA and Addendum in progress) was submitted to CAL FIRE on May 20, 2022.
-Shasta Valley RCD Shasta Valley RCD
+Information on approved projects (PSA complete): A completed PSA Environmental Checklist;